Sahyun's Home Page

 Related item: the Salisbury Idea Tree Tour

-52. Follow the walkway south to W Main St and head east toward Andersen Library.
+52. Follow the walkway south to W Main St and then head east past the Telfer Tree and toward Andersen Library.

 53. Take the path by the University of Wisconsin - Whitewater sign north towards the University Center to the Sundial.
 (Class of 1968)